Why latency is still important in networking

 Remember latency?
 Around five years ago, as improvements to WordPress and other blogging platforms led to a mini-explosion in website numbers, latency was all the rage.

-The speed at which your website would load was crucial to your online presence, businesses were told.
-This was old news for many larger companies, such as financial services players, which had relied on split-second online reaction times for years.
+The speed at which your website loaded was crucial to your online presence, businesses were told.
+This was old news for many larger companies, such as financial services players, who relied on split-second online reaction times for years.

 Does this mean latency no longer counts?
-Not at all: latency is as important as ever.
-And it could be about to become even more so, for a number of reasons.
+Not at all.
+Latency is as important as ever, and could become even more critical.
 Take ongoing changes in the nature of network traffic, for example.

 Since then, networks, software, and endpoints have all got much, much faster.
 The number of network users has ballooned, and the types of traffic we see on the Internet has changed dramatically.